 - 1. For the purpose of the requirements in 507.
-2 of the Rules, for piping with design temperature lower than - 5°C, the following requirements (1) to (3) are to be complied with to protect the hull structure. - (1) The branches of the piping are to be insulated for thermally separating them from the hull structure.
-However, in case where the materials of hull structures comply with the requirements given in Table 7.5.8 of the Rules against the temperature obtained by heat transmission calculation in consideration of the design temperature of the piping, these requirements may be dis- - (2) As a means of protection for hull structures against cargo leakage from the piping, drain pans or equivalent manufactured from the materials specified in Table 7.5.5, Table 7.5.6 and Table 7.5.7 of the Guidance having sufficient capacity are to be arranged according to the design temperature of the piping at all locations where liquid leakage is likely. - (3) Drain pans or equivalent indicated in the preceding (2) are to be provided below all flange joints of liquid piping with design temperature not exceeding 55°C located outside the cargo tanks.
-However, in case where the arrangement is made in such a way that the hull structures do not reach dangerous temperature even in case of leakage from flanges, these requirements may be dispensed with. - 2.
+2 of the Rules, for piping with design temperature lower than 5°C, the following requirements (1) to (3) are to be complied with to protect the hull structure. - (1) The branches of the piping are to be insulated for thermally separating them from the hull structure.
+However, in case where the materials of hull structures comply with the requirements given in Table 7.5.8 of the Rules against the temperature obtained by heat transmission calculation in consideration of the design temperature of the piping, these requirements may be dispensed with. - (2) As a means of protection for hull structures against cargo leakage from the piping, drain pans or equivalent manufactured from the materials specified in Table 7.5.5, Table 7.5.6 and Table 7.5.7 of the Guidance having sufficient capacity are to be arranged according to the design temperature of the piping at all locations where liquid leakage is likely. - 2.
 The materials of drain pans referred to in the preceding 1 (2) and (3) may be made such that they comply with the requirements of Korean Industrial Standards or recognized standards and are suitable for the design temperature of the piping system. - 3.
 For the purpose of the requirements in 507.
 4 of the Rules, the electrical bonding is to conform to the requirements of Pt 6, Ch 1, 201.
 3 of the Rules.
 In case where the gasketed flange joint are used, the flange bolts only are not considered as an earthing, and the connections and earthing are to be provided with earthing conductors.
 Also, in case where electrical bondings are necessary for cargo tanks and secondary barriers, such bondings are to be provided at readily accessible places.
 [See Rule]